RoyYotam/Computer-Network-Lab-1/readme.txt

 (3) ConfigReader - Reads and parses config.ini.
     Converts the file's data into a data structure, used to retrieve them for the server's initialization.

-(4) HTTPResponse - Handle the logic of Http responses.
+(4) HttpResponse - Handles the logic of Http responses.
     Responsible for returning Http responses when needed.
     Utilizes the seperate HttpResponseHelper class.